ipfs/ipfs-docs/docs/how-to/best-practices-for-ipfs-builders.md

 ipfs daemon
 ```

-From this point on, IPNS will be resolved using both DHT and pubsub.
-Be mindful that this is still an experimental feature, with known limitations.
-See:
+From this point on, IPNS will be resolved using both the `pubsub` and the DHT.
+Learn more about the limitations of this experimental feature here:

 - [Experimental features > IPNS pubsub](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#ipns-pubsub)
 - [Enable IPNS over pubsub by default, Issue 8591](https://github.com/ipfs/go-ipfs/issues/8591)